-I offer up lots of personal financial guidance — to paying clients, newsletter readers, and audiences in various workshops and classes I lead.
-You may be wondering — What does Mr. Know-It-All do for himself?
-Does he heed his own advice or is it just for those knuckleheads foolish or naive enough to listen to him?
+I offer up lots of personal financial guidance and you may wonder — What does Mr. Know-It-All do for himself?
+Does he heed his own advice or just dish up mansplaining for knuckleheads naive enough to listen to him?

 It’s time to fess up with how I approach my own personal finances and see if I do what I say…